haidubogdan/nb-18-php-blade-plugin/php-blade/FEATURES.md

 ## Completion

-- Completion for directives 50% (to add more directives)
+- Completion for directives 80% (might add some documentation)
 - Completion for custom directives 0%
 - Completion for echo tags 80% (to add icon and possible description)
-- Completion for blade files 80% (to add icon)
+- Completion for blade files 100%
-- Completion for yield names 70% (to add icon, for the moment no context is added)
+- Completion for yield names 80% (for the moment no context is added)

 !
 Most probably `BladeCompletionHandler` will not be used.
 The main completion service will be `BladeCompletionProvider` Might think to autocmplete with cursor and parameters